amm009uk/MultiSensor/README.md

 You don't need all the sensors.
 Each sensor may be enabled/disabled through MultiSensor\src\User.h

-Each sensor sends its own MQTT message status - so you need a Mosquitto Broker running
+Each sensor sends its own MQTT message status - so you must have a Mosquitto Broker running

 -------------------------------------------------------------------------------------------------------------
 ## Setup device